-- The risk assessment indicated the water source is at low risk from extraction. - The risk assessment also identified this water source as having low in-stream value. - The proposed changes to rules in this water source also address Natural Resource Commission recommendations to provide better protection for wetlands in the plan area and maintain the ecological character of significant wetlands (including Ramsar wetlands).
+- The risk assessment indicated the water source is at medium risk from extraction for zero flows and a high risk from extraction to base/low flows. - The risk assessment also identified this water source as having medium in-stream value. - DPE Water considers these risks are tolerable because there is a very small volume of entitlement in the water source. - The proposed changes to rules in this water source also address Natural Resource Commission recommendations to provide better protection for wetlands in the plan area and maintain the ecological character of significant wetlands (including Ramsar wetlands). - There are no suitable stream flow gauges to link to access rules in this water source.